Twinkle Star socks – free pattern and tutorial

 Knit one round.

-Set up round for pattern: K36, P1, work 16 sts of pattern (working from right to left), P1, K6, slip marker.
+Set up round for pattern: K36, P1, work 16 sts of pattern (working from right to left from chart), P1, K6, slip marker.

-Following pattern as set, work pattern rounds until desired length before start of heel.
+Following the chart, work pattern rounds until desired length before start of heel.
 It doesn’t matter which line of the pattern you finish on as long as you make a note of it so that you can continue in pattern after picking up the gusset stitches.

 Change to 2.5mm DPNs if you are using a small circular.
 You are going to create the heel flap from half the number of stitches that you cast on, so if you have cast on more or less than 60 stitches, remember to adjust the number of stitches when you start the heel flap.

 Row 1: (RS) K1, knit to end, turn.
 (30sts)